canada-ca/canada-ca.github.io/_posts/2020-10-19-using-images.md

 As you can imagine, creating quality web content quickly is challenging.
 Applying plain language principles so that everyone can understand is essential.

 ### Other challenges in the NWT
-* Many people who speak Indigenous languages cannot read or write them
+* Many Indigenous languages are passed down orally, and written versions often vary between dialects
 * The websites do not support Inuktitut and Tłįchǫ Unicode fonts
 * Some elders and communities have limited access to digital hardware and platforms
 * Access to translators is limited and turn-around time varies